 Has the journal published articles that are similar to yours?

 Perform a search in the journal based on the keywords used in your manuscript to determine whether the journal has published work that is similar to yours.
 Aim to identify 3-5 papers published within the last 5 years and try to determine whether these papers are similar to yours in quality and scope.
 You can also look at what are the recent special issues or editorials to identify the journal editor's interest.
 Matching your article's content and what the journal is looking for will increase your chances of review.

 Do you want to publish Open Access (OA)?

 Are you required by your grant funder to publish in an OA journal?
-Does your journal offer Open Access publishing avenues?
+Does your journal offer the traditional, OA or hybrid publishing avenues?
 Publishing OA in journals generally will involve authors paying some kind of Article Processing Charges!
 The OA policies, requirements and charges can all be found on the journal's website.
-Read more about Open Access and some of our NUS Libraries initiatives here for NUS authors: https://libguides.nus.edu.sg/scomm/apc
+Read more about Open Access and some of our NUS Libraries initiatives for NUS authors: https://libguides.nus.edu.sg/scomm/apc